-No, at least not into the node-red instance which comes as part of Venus OS Large.
-To @signalk/node-red-embedded, we recommend to use the node-red plugin/instance that can optionally be installed into signalk:
+No, at least not into the node-red instance as installed in Venus OS.
+To use that we recommend to use the node-red version that can be installed into signalk instead:

-- 1. enable Node-RED in the SignalK server, using its dashboard. - 2. disable the Venus OS Node-RED, in GX Device → Settings → Venus OS Large → Node-RED - 3. install the Victron pallette into the Node-RED thats part of SignalK server
+- 1. enable node-red in the SignalK server, using its dashboard. - 2. disable the Venus OS node-red, in GX Device → Settings → Venus OS Large → Node-RED - 3. install the Victron pallette into the node-red thats part of SignalK server